immortalbean/DELTARUNE-Virtual-Pet/readme.md

 - Aseprite / Libreprite
     - Used to efficiently set up and organize character sprites.
     - Optional (though heavily recommended) if you just want to fork this, but required to contribute.
+	- If you do use one of these, save your file as a `.aseprite` file.
     - Use animation tags to label "idle_{direction}," "walk_{direction}," and "drag."
 You can also add your own as emotes.
 - Godot 4.7.x
     - The engine it runs on, obviously.